 During the pandemic, many things slowed to a crawl.
 One silver lining was the decrease in pollution.
 We hope to put COVID-19 in the rearview very soon.
 But a return to our previous ways means potentially going back to high pollution and not taking care of our environment.
 An individual can only do so much, but you can do something.
-Here’s a quick list of small changes you can make to be more environmentally conscious while working anywhere.
+Here’s a quick list of small changes you can make to be more environmentally conscious while working mobile.

 Whether you’re in the office or working from home, be sure to turn lights off when you’re not using them.
 This is a bit of a no brainer, but sometimes you get an early start to the day and the lamp you need to see your desk in the morning becomes unnecessary as the sun rises higher in the sky.
 Or maybe the break room light is always on, even when no one’s there.
 Simply turning lights off in rooms you aren’t in not only means less energy, it also means a smaller electricity bill.
 Even unplugging appliances you aren’t using can cut down on electricity usage.